tanbiralam/tanbiralam/README.md

 ###

 <p align="center">This is Tanbir, a final-year CS undergraduate student from Kolkata, India.
 I'm a freelance full-stack developer with a deep passion for coding.
 While I jest about it, I do enjoy diving into code and hunting down bugs—though not just for the excuse to have a smoke! 😂 My interests are diverse and eclectic: from art, history, philosophy, and classical music to physics and mathematics.
 Simply put, I'm driven by an insatiable curiosity for all things fascinating.
 Additionally, I'm a devoted movie enthusiast.
 Following the adage that "All work and no play makes Jack a dull boy," I relish playing football during my leisure time.
 And yes, I'm an ardent admirer of Cristiano Ronaldo 🐐. <br><br>Fun Fact: My ritual after fixing a bug?
-A swift cigarette break. 🚬  <br><br>PS: I use chatgpt 😂
+A swift cigarette break. 🚬  <br><br>PS: I used chatgpt 😂
 </p>

 ###